seemethere/devservers/src/devservers/crds/README.md

 metadata = ObjectMeta(name="cm-test-server", namespace="default")
 spec = {"flavor": "cpu-small", "image": "ubuntu:22.04"}

-# Automatically creates on enter and deletes on exit
+# The timeout for waiting can be configured on the object.
+# The context manager automatically creates, waits, and then deletes.
-with DevServer(metadata=metadata, spec=spec) as server:
+with DevServer(metadata=metadata, spec=spec, wait_timeout=180) as server:
-    print(f"DevServer {server.metadata.name} is ready")
+    print(f"DevServer {server.metadata.name} is ready with status: {server.status}")
-    # perform work with the server here
+    # The server is guaranteed to be in a 'Running' phase here.
+    # We can now immediately perform work, like executing a command.
+    result = server.exec("echo 'Hello from a ready server!'") print(result.stdout)

 # At this point the DevServer has been deleted
 ```